crest-cassia/oacis/README.md

 This is a minimal procedure to try OACIS.
 For the detailed installation process, please refer to the document.

+- Supported OS: you need unix like system such as Linux or MacOSX.
+    - If you are using Windows, we recommend using a virtual machine.

 - install [MongoDB](http://www.mongodb.org/) on your system.
     - using package management system such as yum or [homebrew](http://brew.sh/) will be easy for you.
     - check if MongoDB is running